crmathieu/daq/README.md

 - the _groundstation_ process
 - the _vehicle_ process

 These processes do not need to run on the same CPU.
-If you try to run them on 2 different computers, make sure to update the downlink server string (in the daq/packages/data.go file) with the proper network address, so that the vehicle can reach the ground station.
+If you try to run them on 2 different computers, make sure to update the downlink server string constant **DOWNLINK_SERVER** (in the _daq/packages/data/types.go_ file) with the proper network address, so that the vehicle can reach the ground station.

 ### 1 - Start the ground station